ronkok/Hurmet/docs/manual.md

 : Enter as integers (33), decimals (2.45), percentages (3.2%), scientific
   notation (3.1e4), mixed fractions (3 ⁷⁄₈) or hexadecimal (0x2A).

-![integers, decimals, percentages, scientific notation, mixed fractions, or hexadecimal][number]
+![integers, decimals, percentages, scientific notation, mixed fractions, or hexadecimal][number] ` `

 [number]: images/NumberRailroad.svg
 {width=650 #number-rr}

-    Notice that a number literal must begin and end with a numeral, not a decimal symbol.
+i>  Notice that a number literal must begin and end with a numeral, not a decimal
+    symbol.
 Hurmet will not recognize `5.` as a number.

     Hurmet’s default decimal symbol is a dot.
 You can choose instead to enter